NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 - The regularization technique discussed above was applied.
 - The second hidden layer comprised of 32 neurons and a ReLU activation function was added.
 - The regularization technique was applied.
-- The output hidden layer comprised of 1 fully-connected neuron and a sigmoid activation function was added.
+- The output hidden layer comprised of 1 fully connected neuron and a sigmoid activation function was added.
-- The model was compiled using the Adam optimizer, binary_crossentropy loss function, and the evaluation metric of accuracy (discusssed above).
+- The model was compiled using the Adam optimizer, binary_crossentropy loss function, and the evaluation metric of accuracy (discussed above).
 The Adam optimizer is an adaptive learning rate optimization algorithm for adjusting the learning rate during training to improve convergence speed and performance.
 The binary_crossentropy loss function measures the difference between predicted probabilities and actual class labels.
 - The third NN model was fitted as a function of X_train, y_train, 50 epochs, 32 samples used per iteration, and a 20% proportion of training data to use for validation during fitting.
 - The third NN model delivered an accuracy of 0.80.